 HINT: If the instructor does not agree to allow an override, you could watch enrolment numbers on Quest during the first week of classes.
 If a seat suddenly becomes available you should be able to grab it.

 Courses may be added on Quest during your enrolment appointment or during the open enrolment period.
 Open enrolment for each term continues until the end of the 2nd week of classes in that term (or the end of the first week of classes for Distance Education courses).
 Course additions are not permitted after the end of the 2nd week of classes.

 For a detailed list of all Kinesiology courses including required/electives, pre-requisites needed and terms offered, see Kinesiology course offerings by term.

-You are not normally permitted to drop required courses; however, you can usually drop elective courses depending on how many weeks of the term have passed.
+Please consult with an advisor before you decide to drop any required courses; however, you can usually drop elective courses depending on how many weeks of the term have passed.

 If you receive an error message when attempting to drop a course on Quest you should contact an academic advisor for assistance.

 No Penalty Period